DachiCoding/dachicoding.github.io/about.md

 My name is Dachi Xu, and I am a graduate student major in computer science at DePaul university.
 I love programming(for sure) and computer science(maybe)!

-This is my website that I can blog about my study of computer science and programming.
+This is my website that I will blog about studing computer science and programming.
 And I will also put my portfolio of programming projects and my personal academic/professional track on this website.

 I hope you can enjoy hanging out here my friend! :)